Towards numerical two-loop integrand reduction: Description of the method

-In $d=4$ we obtain several disjoint solutions of the cut equations.
-On each branch, we have checked analytically that the $d=4$ numerator assumes a different form.
-On the other hand, the set of monomials obtained previously in $d=4-2\epsilon$ dimensions, contains linear dependencies due to the fact that in $d=4$ the two loop momenta and the three independent external momenta in a 4-particle amplitude for instance, is an over complete set and Gram determinants among them vanish, leading to non-trivial relations.
-In that case, the set of monomials $m_i$, provided by {\tt BasisDet}, is evaluated at each branch of the cut-equation solution.
-Assuming the existence of $r$ branches, the matrix $\cal M$ has size $(r M)\times M$ and ${\cal B}_0^{(4)}$, sized $(r M)\times 1$, is calculated using ${\cal N}_{4,0}={\cal N}|_{\mu_{ij}=0,d=4}$.
+In $d=4$ we obtain several disjoint solutions of the cut equations in terms of $\vec{X}^{(d=4)}=\{ x_1,x_2,x_3,x_4,y_1,y_2,y_3,y_4\}$.
+On each branch, we have checked analytically that the $d=4$ numerator, ${\cal N}_{4,0}\equiv {\cal N}(\vec{X},d)|_{\mu_{ij}=0,d=4}$, assumes a different form.
+On the other hand, the set of monomials obtained previously in $d=4-2\epsilon$ dimensions, contains linear dependencies due to the fact that in $d=4$ the two loop momenta and the three independent external momenta, in a 4-particle amplitude for instance, is an over complete set and Gram determinants among them vanish, leading to non-trivial relations.
+In that case, the set of monomials $m_i, \; i=1,\ldots,M$, provided by {\tt BasisDet}, is evaluated at each branch of the cut-equation solution.
+Assuming the existence of $r$ branches, the matrix $\cal M$ of size $(r M)\times M$ and the matrix ${\cal B}_0^{(4)}$ of size $(r M)\times 1$, are calculated using ${\cal M}_{i,j}\equiv m_i(\vec{X}^{(d=4)}_j)$, ${\cal B}_{0j}^{(4)}\equiv {\cal N}_{4,0}(\vec{X}^{(d=4)}_j)$, with $i=1,\ldots,M,\;j=1,\ldots,rM$.
 The system \beq {\cal M} \, {\vec c\;}^{(d=4)}={\cal B}_0^{(4)} \eeq can still be solved with standard Linear Algebra algorithms such as QR decomposition, as long as the rank of the matrix is full, namely $rank({\cal M})=M$.
 As we will see later, this is true in most cases, but solutions can still be obtained in cases where the matrix is rank-deficient, $rank({\cal M})<M$.
-Notice that although in $d=4-2\epsilon$ case the reduction of the amplitude is complete, in $d=4$, the so-called rational terms need to be calculated~\cite{Ossola:2008xq, Badger:2008cm, Pozzorini:2020hkx, Lang:2020nnl, Lang:2021hnw}.
+Notice that in $d=4-2\epsilon$ case, when the information on the dependence of the numerator on $d$ and $\mu_{ij}$ is available, the reduction of the amplitude is complete, whereas in four dimensions, where this information is not available, the so-called rational terms need to be calculated in addition~\cite{Ossola:2008xq, Badger:2008cm, Pozzorini:2020hkx, Lang:2020nnl, Lang:2021hnw}.